BYUCamachoLab/simphony/docs/source/dev/development_environment.rst

 For development, you can set up an in-place build so that changes made to ``.py`` files have effect without rebuild.
 First, run::

-    $ pip install -e .
+    $ make install

 This allows you to import the in-place built Simphony *from any location the Python environment used to install it is activated*.
-If this is your system Python, you will be able to use the Simphony package from any directory.
+If this is your system Python, you will be able to use the Simphony package from any directory, although installing a development version in your system Python is not recommended.

 Now editing a Python source file in Simphony allows you to immediately test and use your changes (in ``.py`` files), without even restarting the